 With these solid foundations and a shared affection for exuberant and bold design, Anne and Suysel joined forces in 2010 to launch Tilton Fenwick (named after their college dorms).
 Anne and Suysel collaborate equally on all aspects of their business.

 Suysel lives in New York City with her husband, David, and their daughter, Cecilia.

 Anne lives in New York City with her husband, Ryan, and children, Gibbie and Charlie.

 Honors + ACHIEVEMENTS

-In January 2014, the first Tilton Fenwick for Duralee fabric collection launched worldwide.
-The second collection debuts in May 2018.
+In 2018, Tilton Fenwick was nominated to Elle Decor’s A List: “100+ of the Best Interior Designers in the World.”
+In the same year, they launched their second collection of textiles for Robert Allen Duralee Group (their first collection was released in 2014) as well as a collection of wallpapers with Hygge & West.
 The duo has also collaborated with Target on an upholstery collection featuring exclusive colorways of their fabrics on Target.com.
 A capsule collection of rugs is available through Studio Four NYC.

-Tilton Fenwick has been involved in a variety of showhouses, including the prestigious Kips Bay Decorator Showhouse 2015, Hampton Designer Showhouses 2011 and 2016, Country Living House of the Year 2014, and Ronald MacDonald House of Long Island 2013.
+Tilton Fenwick has been involved in a variety of showhouses, including the prestigious Kips Bay Decorator Showhouse 2015, Hampton Designer Showhouses 2011 and 2016, Country Living House of the Year 2014.
+Giving back to the greater New York community, Suysel and Anne have completed design work to benefit non-profit organizations including Ronald MacDonald House of Long Island, BOOMHealth, and Housing Works.

-Tilton Fenwick interiors and products have been featured in The New York Times, House Beautiful, Traditional Home, Domino Magazine and The Wall Street Journal.
-Principal designers Anne and Suysel are members of Design Leadership Network and The Decorators Club.
+Tilton Fenwick interiors and products have been featured in Architectural Digest, Elle Decor, House Beautiful, Traditional Home, Coastal Living, Southern Living, Domino Magazine, The New York Times, and The Wall Street Journal.